1031-Systems/1031_Delivery/docs/QuickStart.md

 Hit Ctrl-P to start and stop playback of the audio.
 As the audio is playing, observe the vertical green bar as it crosses all the channel panes.
 The green bar is synced with the time and (SHOULD) also with the audio.
-Note that the audio playback and the displayed bar position are totally separate processes so they often get out of sync when first playing.
-Just stop playback and restart it and the sync should be good.
-You can often tell how good the sync is by observing the bar on the audio channel while listening.

 As you play the audio, you can stop it at critical junctures and then adjust the control points to match the time.
 You can also adjust the magnitudes of the control signals.
-To edit any control point, simply left click on the box around the point and drag it as you like.
+To edit any control point, simply left click within the box around the point and drag it as you like.

 ## Animating your Devices